Summer Activities in Chamonix Things to Do in Summer

 Throughout the year the magnificent views can be enjoyed from one of the terraces.
 If you are hungry, there is a restaurant and a cafe where you can marvel at Mont Blanc from indoors.

 Another attraction is the ‘Musee de L’Alpnisme Pointe’ which was established in June 2013.
 It is based on the theme of mountaineering and pays tribute to many famous climbers.

 It is worth noting that the average visiting time to the station is between 2-3 hours.
 Be warned, even in the summer months temperatures can be as low as -10 C, so make sure you wrap up warm but don’t forget your sun cream, it is easy to burn at altitude!

+The Aiguilles Rouges Nature Reserve is bio-diverse area of around 16,000 hectares with spectacular views of the Col des Montets.
 There is an information centre where you can find out about the animals and plants of the area and buy a drink or snack.

 The nature trail is very easy to follow and the route is marked by numbered granite blocks.
 The whole circuit takes no more than 45 minutes at a leisurely stroll; to find out more please read our article on Short Family Hikes in Hiking in the Chamonix Valley.

 This is a summer only activity, should you wish to discover the area in winter you can book a snowshoe tour with a number of local mountain guide companies.

 It has been a nature reserve since 1974 and was the first of its kind in the Haute Savoie region.